open-meteo/open-data/README.md

 | ---------------- | ------ | ---------- | ------------ | --------------- | ------- | ------------------- | -------------------- | --------------- |
 | copernicus_dem90 | Global | 90 m       | -            | -               | -       | -                   | -                    | 2023-12-15      |

+### Other Models

+Climate, flood, satellite and ensemble models are not published on AWS due to their immense size.

 ## Data Organization